sveggen/RightCard/README.md

 ## RightCard
-RightCard is an android app developed to make it easier to keep track of all the benefits your credit cards offer.
+RightCard is an Android app developed to make it easier to keep track of all the benefits your credit cards offer.
 RightCard provides you with a search option where you can search for a shop and find out which credit card to use in which shop, to receive a discount or credits.

 ## Technologies